uradotdesign/icarus-styleguide/content/tone-of-voice.md

 ## 2. We are politically plugged-in and technically informative.

 We assume knowledge at the political, not the technical level.
-Our community knows censorship is an affront to democracy and fair governance, but may not be familiar with GitHub or mirror sites.
+Our community knows ensorship can be used to shut down participation in the space of politics and society, but are not familiar with GitHub and only a handful might understand or know the what a mirror site is and how it can restore the ability to join the discourse.

 The Icarus Project is anti-censorship, not anti-government.